imgag/ngs-bits/doc/GSvarServer/qe_api.md

     __returns__ JSON object
     ```
     {
-        "result": "some text on success or error message on failure",
+        "result":  log output of the attempt to delete the job,
-        "exit_code": numeric job exit code (0 means the job was scheduled for deletion or deleted.
-Everything else means failure)
+        "exit_code": numeric job exit code (0 means the job was deleted.
+Everything else means there was an error why trying to delete the job)
     }
     ```